 7. For your safety and preservation of the trails, take note and abide by closed areas, hazard markings and signage.
 Ride only on designated trails that are open.

-8. Uphill riding is only allowed on the designated uphill trail.
+8. Uphill riding is only allowed on the designated uphill trail (not in place as of yet).

 9. There are associated risks to your bike and yourself when using the chairlift and bike trails.
 Welch Village is not responsible for injury or damage.
 You assume ALL the risk.